Reducing waste, one step at a time

 She says, “When I shop for food I ensure that almost all of it is plastic-free.
 This is harder in smaller local convenience supermarkets, so I make sure I shop in the greengrocer using my own cloth bags, take my own containers to the butchers and fishmonger, as well as using bulk food stores like Scoopaway.”

-We’re so lucky to have two zero waste shops in Bristol, with a third one in the pipeline!
+We’re so lucky to have a variety of zero waste shops in Bristol, we have the opportunity to choose a lower waste option.

 For non-food items such as shampoo, washing up liquid and laundry liquid, she uses shops that will accept refill containers.
 She has even experimented with making her own cleaning products and deodorant.